vlazed/vlazed_challenger/ARTICLE.md

 ## Personality

 Other than her race and Sensei’s teachings, she doesn’t take many things seriously.
 Wei is also toxically Gen Z:

-- She always posts her reels.
+- She always posts her reels
 - She tryhards on her (online) arguments to convince others she’s an alien
 - She’s trying to get the latest kicks
 - She’s on her phone